aiman-al-masoud/translator-cloud-project/scripts/docker-files/running-docker-images.md

 docker build --tag translator_db .
 ```

-## Building the image which will be responsible of the server behaviour
+## Building the image which will be responsible of the gateway behaviour
-Place yourself inside the directory **server**, then execute:
+Place yourself inside the directory **gateway**, then execute:
 ```bash
 docker build --tag translator_gateway .
 ```